 |Commander / EDH||Legal|

-, Pay 1 life, Sacrifice Misty Rainforest: Search your library for a Forest or Island card and put it onto the battlefield.
-Then shuffle your library.
+, Pay 1 life, Sacrifice this: Search your library for a Forest or Island card, put it onto the battlefield, then shuffle your library.

 3 weeks ago